argoproj/argo-rollouts/docs/analysis/datadog.md

 #### Metric aggregation (v2 only)

-By default, Argo Rollouts is configured to use `last` metric aggregator when querying DataDog v2 API.
+By default, Datadog analysis run is configured to use `last` metric aggregator when querying Datadog v2 API.
 This value can be overriden by specifying a new `aggregator` value from a list of supported aggregators (`avg,min,max,sum,last,percentile,mean,l2norm,area`) for the V2 API ([docs](https://docs.datadoghq.com/api/latest/metrics/#query-scalar-data-across-multiple-products)).

 For example, using count-based distribution metric (`count:metric{*}.as_count()`) with values `1,9,3,7,5` in a given `interval` will make `last` aggregator return `5`.
 To return a sum of all values (`25`), set `aggregator: sum` in Datadog provider block and use `moving_rollup()` function to aggregate values in the specified rollup interval.
 These functions can be combined in a `formula` to perform additional calculations: